erdDEVcode/elrondjs/README.md

-# Erdor
+# ElrondJS

 Javascript SDK for the [Elrond](https://elrond.com) blockchain.

-Erdor is designed to be simpler alternative to the official SDK, and is the interface officially supported by the [Sting browser](https://sting.erd.dev).
+_MORE COMING SOON_

 ## Installation

 ```
-npm install --save erdor
+npm install --save elrondjs
 ```

 ## Usage

-For usage and full documentation see https://erdor.erd.dev
+For usage and full documentation see https://elrondjs.erd.dev

 ## License